 Dormitory space is available on campus for 240 students.
 Most rooms are designed for double occupancy.
 Each student has a desk, dresser, bed and closet.
 There are six two-storey dormitories; each floor has a washroom and showers, a lounge, a coin-operated washer and dryer and a pay telephone.
 Meals are provided from the cafeteria.
-Most linen is provided but students should provide their own towels, facecloths, soap, laundry detergent, etc. Reservations are advised.
+Most linen is provided, but students should provide their own towels, facecloths, soap, laundry detergent, etc. Reservations are advised.

-When you arrive, go directly to the Security office on the main floor of the cafeteria building for your room assignment.
-This office is open 24 hours each day.
+Students can receive room assignments from the Security office on the main floor of the cafeteria building.
+This office is open each day.